Bright Heart Foundation

 CHD currently affects about 40,000 newborns in the United States each year.
 Of those births, 25% have a critical CHD, which generally requires surgery or other procedures in their first year of life.
 CHD is a lifelong battle for many children as there currently is no cure.

-Bright Heart Foundation Raises Money To:
+Bright Heart Foundation Raises Money For CHD Research

 Through hope we heal hearts.